Assignment Workflow

 AI-Assisted Grading and Answer Groups

-For fixed-template assignments, there are two features you can use help grade multiple students' work at once: Answer Groups (for all question types): the ability to form and grade answer groups, ins…
+Answer Groups and AI-Assistance are available with an Institutional license..
+For fixed-template assignments, there are two features you can use to help grade multiple students' work at once: Answer…

 Formatting Guide for AI-Assisted Grading